-This chapter describes the key results of the analysis of the survey data gathered through online questionnaires, of the examined hypotheses, and, lastly, presents a statistical model to approximate the contribution of SNSF-funded projects to social innovation (SI).
+This chapter describes firstly the key results of the analysis of the survey data gathered through online questionnaires, then statistically tests the hypotheses, and, lastly, presents a statistical model to approximate the contribution of SNSF-funded projects to social innovation (SI).

 An invitation to participate in the survey went out to roughly 1000 principal investigators who were selected based on an informed sampling of a corresponding number of SNSF-funded research projects.